gdeotale/E4P2/Assignment4/Readme.md

 9. Sharukh Khan
 10. Virat Kohli

-*  For creating train and test set we considered classes which has image count > 3 for this assignment.
+*  For creating train and test set we considered classes which has image count > 3 in the LFW funneled dataset.
-*  There were 620 classes in the dataset.
-We split dataset 70:30 in train and test set.
+*  So total there are 520 classes from the dataset and 10 custom classes which we added.
+There are total 620 classes in the dataset.
+We split the data 70:30 in train and test set.
-*  We used cyclic learning rate ploicy with annealing.
+*  We used cyclic learning rate policy with annealing.
 We achieved max train accuracy = 100% and test accuracy = 98.34%.
+We used pretrained model InceptionResnetV1 which was trained on the VGGFace dataset.

 #### Train vs Test accuracy and loss plots